Burara vasutana

-Bibasis vasutana, the green awlet, is a species of hesperid butterfly found in Asia.
+Burara vasutana, the green awlet, is a species of hesperid butterfly found in Asia.
 The butterfly was reassigned to genus Burara by Vane-Wright and de Jong (2003) and is considered by them to be Burara vasutana.

 Range

 The green awlet is found in Nepal, the Indian Himalayas, Myanmar, Thailand and Laos.

 In India, the butterfly ranges from Kumaon, across Nepal along the Himalayas to Sikkim and Assam and eastwards towards Myanmar.
 The type locality is Darjeeling in northern West Bengal.

 Status

 William Harry Evans described it is being not rare in the Himalayas.